uvu-crfs/www/docs/development/database.md

 ## Tables

 ### Visits
 The `visits` table is the main one used for reports.
-It each time a `group` has visited.
+It is updated each time a `group` has visited.

 ### Groups
 The `groups` table lists groups that have visited.
 You can attach `affiliations`,`courses` or `departments` to them.